woodcock3/lcc11-emails/README.md

 This generator is setup to use Sass by default, but you may use vanilla CSS.
 The benefit of Sass is ease of re-theming of the default template by changing a handful of variables, detailed below.

+Includes autoprefixing of styles `postbuild` using [Lightning CSS](https://lightningcss.dev/).
+If you have different preferred browser targets, be sure to modify both the package browserslist and the value of --target within the postbuild script.

 Skip to the **[Email Terminology and Tips](#email-terminology-and-tips)**

 ## Getting Started